jecnua/terraform-module-generator/README.md

 Will add a dir called elasticsearch inside the tf-aws-elasticsearch dir.
 It will also generate the params.md file and the graph.
 All is linked from a README.md created in the module directory.

+## License

+Don't forget to add the license if it's a public repository. :)